Fradantim/spring-graphql-2-jpa/README.md

 # spring-graphql-2-jpa

-Simple proof of concept on using the attribute projection of graphql to reduce the columns selected by jpa.
+Simple proof of concept on using the attribute projection of graphql to reduce the entities fetched by jpa.

 ## An Example